norberttech/aceeditor-bundle/README.md

 ## Composer

-To use this bundle with Symfony, require it in [Composer](https://getcomposer.org/):
+To use this bundle with Symfony, require it with [Composer](https://getcomposer.org/):

 ```sh
 composer require "norberttech/aceeditor-bundle" 5.x-dev